-7.Special Subject
+6.Special Subject

-For this paper, students choose a special subject, as approved by the Faculty Board.
-For the special subject students may write a dissertation, or may take a written examination, as appropriate.
+For this paper, students choose a special subject, as approved by the Faculty Board; the examination method will be as appropriate for the subject chosen, but will standardly involve a three-hour written examination.
 There is no restriction on the special subject chosen for this paper, but listed below are brief descriptions of possible special subject options.